midoricorp/jabbot/README.md

 **Extensions** can be written using jabbot-extension-api and are currently stored under the [extensions](https://github.com/vmorsiani/jabbot/tree/master/extensions) directory.

 ## Quickstart
-Assuming you have git, java 7 and maven2 installed
+Assuming you have git, java 7, jsvc and maven2 installed

 **Build it**
 ```bash